 All the multitasking can make it difficult to focus.
 If you’re anything like me, you’ll find this very helpful: Are You Focusing On The Right Thing at The Right Time?

 So instead of saying travel blogger, in most cases it would be more accurate to say travel blogger/photographer/social media specialist/digital influencer/freelance writer/…. you get the idea!

 Lesson to You: If you really want to travel more, you may be better off finding a better paying profession that you can do remotely.
-There are a million easier ways to make money than from travel blogging that will still give you the freedom to travel.
+There are a million easier ways to make money than from travel blogging.
+And that still gives you the freedom to see the world.